 - 300g / 10oz of dried pasta like fusilli (I used radiatore as more of the sauce gets stuck in its ribbed surface)

 - 150g / 5oz baby potatoes (even-sized, quartered)

 - 150g / 5oz green beans or haricots verts (trimmed and halved)

 - 1 serving of home-made pesto

 - grated Parmesan cheese, to serve on the side

-- In a large pot of salted boiling water, and boil with the potato cubes together with the pasta in accordance with the “al dente” timing instructions on the packet (usually about 12 minutes).
+- In a large pot of salted boiling water, and boil with the potato cubes together with the pasta by the “al dente” timing instructions on the packet (usually about 12 minutes).

-The only tricky thing about this one pot dish it is to get everything cooked about the same time.
+The only tricky thing about this one-pot dish is to get everything cooked at about the same time.
 Undercooked potatoes are bad, but overcooked pasta and beans are perhaps even worse.
 However, if you get it right, it tastes great and does add some more textures to this dish that is otherwise devoid of vegetables.
 Delicious!